winstonyang117/BDot_Final/README.md

 ```
 This may take a while.
 In particular, statsmodels package take a long time.

+To install pytorch on Raspberry Pi, follow https://github.com/bomerzz/Pytorch-ARM-builds-for-Raspberry-Pi to pip3 install.

 Now you can work on the python coding.

 ## 1.3 Build binaries